 The HearApp is an iOS auditory training program designed to be used by children and adults.
-It is the perfect exercise plan for children and adults with hearing loss looking to achieve optimal hearing.
-Rooted in research and praised by users and audiologists, the app is fun, effective, affordable and easy to use—at home or in clinic.
+It is the perfect exercise plan for people with hearing loss looking to achieve optimal hearing.
+Rooted in research and praised by users and audiologists, the app is fun, effective, affordable, and easy to use at home or in the clinic.

 In initial tests of kids and adults with profound to severe hearing loss, just 3 hours of training with HearApp (ten 20-minute sessions) resulted in significant improvement in their phoneme perception test scores on speech targets in nearly every case.

 Hearing is a Brain Issue That Can Improve with Training